OpenFn/microservice/README.md

 - `.env` file with the default environment variables for docker
 - a `Readme` file

-`cd` into the folder and run it with `docker run`.
+`cd` into the folder and run the project with `docker-compose up`.
 If you don't have the docker image, it will be auto-pulled from `hub.docker.com`.